xosowe/aaea-workshop/README.md

 Fork this repository and create a new file in the ```_topics``` folder.

-Add the following text to the top of the file, replacing the title, author, and headline with your own content:
+Add the following metadata to the top of your file, replacing the title, author, permalink, and headline with your own content:

 ```
 ---
 layout: topics

 title: Cats
 author: Nina Kin
 permalink: cats